 To make the heart you need a shaped heart silicon mold similar to this one.
 If you don’t have a shaped heart mold you can use any other shape you like.

-To start melt cocoa butter in a double boiler or water bath and dd orange colorant and orange essential oil.
+To start, melt the cocoa butter in a double boiler or water bath and dd orange colorant and orange essential oil.

 Pour it into the mold and place it in the fridge.
-Once it has harden is ready to unmold.
+Once it has hardened is ready to unmold.

-Next we are going to do the rest of the balm.
+Next, we are going to make the rest of the balm.
 We begin by melting soy wax and Shea butter in a water bath.

 Once melted add almond oil and vitamin E and stir.
 Then add green colorant and peppermint essential oil.
 Stir again to make sure all the ingredients are well incorporated.